 Does your weekly shop go off before you can eat it all?
 Do you cook too much and end up throwing half in your non-recycling bin?
 Or perhaps you get home from the supermarket to find you’ve bought items you already had in the cupboard?
 If so, we can help you.

 Nearly 20% of the food we buy is wasted.
-That’s like throwing away one bag of shopping out of every five bought – costing the average household around £60 each month.
+That’s like throwing away one bag of shopping out of every 5 bought – costing the average household around £60 each month.

 And there’s a further cost for getting rid of it.
-Around a third of the waste Derbyshire households throw in their non-recycling bin is food – around 63,000 tonnes – costing council tax-payers £6.3m a year in disposal costs.
+Around a third of the waste Derbyshire households throw in their non-recycling bin is food – around 63,000 tonnes – costing council tax-payers £6.3 million a year in disposal costs.

 Take a look at our 50 ways to make food go further in our: